Library Cards are dual-purpose. They serve as a Library Card for material checkout and allow you to use the Internet.

 Obtaining a Library Card

-Dorchester County Library's library card is free if you live in Dorchester or Berkeley County.
-Out-of-county residents are required to pay a $35.00 annual fee.
-To obtain a library card, go to your nearest Dorchester County Library and fill out an application form (or ask your parent or guardian to fill it out).
+Dorchester County Library's library card is free if you own property in Dorchester County or live in Dorchester or Berkeley County.
+Out-of-county cardholders are required to pay a $35.00 annual fee.
+To obtain a library card, go to your nearest Dorchester County Library and fill out an application form (or ask your parent or guardian to fill it out) or download the form below, fill it out and bring it to a DCL facility.
 Proof of residency in Dorchester or Berkeley County is required.
-Acceptable forms of residency are a current SC Driver's license, current SC automobile registration, SC non-driver's Identification Card, latest utility bill or signed lease agreement (within 60 days).
+Acceptable forms of residency are a current SC Driver's license, current SC automobile registration, Dorchester County tax receipt, SC non-driver's Identification Card, latest utility bill or signed lease agreement (within 60 days).

 If you are 0-17 years old, your parent or legal guardian must agree to apply for a personal library card and accept responsibility for any materials borrowed or fines accrued on your card.